Trump administration axes federal Blue Ribbon program that recognized high-achieving schools

 The Trump administration won’t be handing out any blue ribbons to schools this year.

 As President Donald Trump seeks to scale back the federal role in education in key respects, Education Department officials told state education agencies on Aug.
-29 that it was ending the longstanding National Blue Ribbon Schools program, which honors high-performing schools and schools that have successfully narrowed academic gaps between student groups.
+29 that they were ending the longstanding National Blue Ribbon Schools program, which honors high-performing schools and schools that have successfully narrowed academic gaps between student groups.

 Madi Biedermann, a spokesperson for the department, said in the letter that the move was “in the spirit of Returning Education to the States” — a common refrain from Education Secretary Linda McMahon as the Trump administration has slashed staff at the department and sought to reduce federal spending on education.